iifl-logo

 2. (a)As explained to us, the inventory has been physically verified at reasonable intervals during the year by the management.
 In our opinion, the frequency of verification is reasonable.
 The discrepancies noticed on verification between the physical stocks and the book records were not material.

-(b) The Company has been sanctioned working capital facilities of Rs.6 Crores by Axis Bank Ltd on the basis of security of current assets.
+(b) The Company has been sanctioned working capital facilities of Rs.6 Crores by Axis Bank Ltd and Rs 2.12 Crores by ICICI Bank on the basis of security of current assets.
+However, the company has closed the said cash credit facility availed from ICICI Bank as on dated 07th March, 2025 after making full repayment of the due in respect of this facility.

-(c) The value of stock & book debts statement filed by the company in monthly stock statements with Axis Bank and the value of Stock & book debts as per books of accounts as on the date of stock statement filed with the bank has been tabulated here under (Rs.
+The value of stock & book debts statement filed by the company in monthly stock statements with AXIS banks and the value of Stock & book debts as per books of accounts as on the date of stock statement filed with the bank has been tabulated here under (Rs.
 In Lakhs):

 Value of Paid Stock Value Of Debtors *